IsaiahDuarte/cu-lab/readme.md

 This only installs Scoutbees, you will need to add the hive key manually.

 ### Upcoming
-- Multi-Domain support
 - Versioning for CU Products
-- Validation of the Config file
 - RDC generated file
 - Seperate deployment folders for monitors vs agents etc
 - Winget integration